 Here are some common questions I get about perfectionism coaching.

 In general, therapy focuses on the diagnosis and treatment of mental health issues.
 It is a healthcare service that is regulated by the government and usually reimbursable by health insurance policies.
 In therapy, we’re often addressing more intense emotional pain, such as anxiety, trauma, or depression.
 There is a bigger emphasis on the past and how the past shapes what is occurring in the present moment.
+There is also often a bigger focus on how an individual's mental health/illness is impacting their life (depending on the person and what's going on in their life).

 On the other hand, coaching is self-regulated.
 It is often focused on someone’s individual goals, what barriers are stopping them from achieving those goals, and how we can overcome those barriers.
 It uses knowledge of human behavior, motivation, and behavioral changes, but it’s often in situations where we are trying to enhance aspects of their life instead of eliminating pain.
+Coaching has more of an emphasis on helping people reach a clear goal by enhancing specific skills.

 I cannot work with the same clients for both coaching and therapy.